symbolicsoft/duckyzip/README.md

 [Read Paper](https://eprint.iacr.org/2023/1069) - [Try It](https://ducky.zip)

-**This is a proof-of-concept implementation that is not yet fully ready and that is under active development.**
+**This is a proof-of-concept implementation that is under active development.**

 ## What Works